karec/ics2web/doc/source/api.icalmanage.rst

         "start": "2014-11-26T16:30:00"
     }

-In actual version of the api, the parser is directly expose in JSON and returned by the `get` api function But you can use it in other place by importing it
+In the actual version of the api, the parser is directly expose in JSON and returned by the `get` api function But you can use it in other place by importing it

 .. code-block:: python